lawrghita/Public/Javascript Lessons/16_OpenVPN/readme.md

 ```

-To enable ping testing enable routing and remote access
+To enable ping testing enable routing and remote access on both server and client
 regedit to IPEnableRouter from 0 to 1

+To Remote connect from inside network... found on connections the IPv4 Address
+example my desktop is 192.168.1.106, So remote connect from laptop to this address

+If google my ip show a IPv6 address set the router to just use IPv4
+now we have an external address

+on Router LAN interface static/reserve a DHCP address ..106 and MAC memorized as MyDesktop
+then forward the ports on ...106:12345 to external 12345
+also Windows Firewalls must open those on both computers